 Woodfired uses caputo flour, San Marzano tomatoes, and a wood burning oven to create Neapolitan pizza.
-The menu consists of a handful of specialty pizza options, a create your own pizza section, several pasta selections, calzones, salads, and a few appetizers (fries, cheesesticks, fried ravioli, and wings to name a few).
+The menu consists of a handful of specialty pizza options, a create your own pizza option, several pasta selections, calzones, salads, and a few appetizers (fries, cheesesticks, fried ravioli, and wings to name a few).

 The highlight here is the ability to order a gluten-free pizza or pasta dish.
 The downside is that the gluten-free pizza starts at $10 without any toppings (keep in mind that gluten-free crust is much thinner than traditional).
 Add in a whopping $2.49 per topping and you could be paying more for your toppings than the pizza itself!
+Update: As of 2023, GF pizza starts at $12.

 To top it off the toppings were very sparsely applied.
 Although we omitted the cheese, we were only given a very miniscule portion of the toppings we ordered (about 8 olives and a few tiny slices of onions).